alemart/encantar-js/docs/api/image-tracker.md

 `tracker.resolution: Resolution`

 The [resolution](resolution.md) adopted by the computer vision algorithms implemented in the tracker.
 Higher resolutions improve the tracking quality, but are computationally more expensive.
+Note that this resolution is different from, and should not be larger than, the [resolution of the camera](camera-source.md#resolution)!

 ## Events